 Despite the new situation where (for various reasons) the religious building is alienated from the faithful community that motivated its construction, in no way can it be considered an empty container ready to accommodate any new features, even with respect to changes that may be necessary.
 It also retains the imprint of the 'sacred', at least part of its symbolic vocation that improper uses serve only to hide, without being able to erase completely - sacredness that these places might retain more strongly when the restoration has been unable to (or rather did not want to) fight the signs of aging, leaving a partial ruin or making more difficult the task of transmitting the architectural perception of the building.
-These places (and these spaces) continue to transmit an extraordinary message, with even greater force than before: see, for example, San Galgano Abbey in Tuscany, Italy (Fig. 3), St Patrick's Cathedral on the Rock of Cashel in Ireland (Fig. 4), both in open country FIG. 5.
-Igrejia do Carmo (now Archaeological Museum) in Lisbon (photo by B. Kaufmann, NL).
+These places (and these spaces) continue to transmit an extraordinary message, with even greater force than before: see, for example, San Galgano Abbey in Tuscany, Italy (Fig. 3), St Patrick's Cathedral on the Rock of Cashel in Ireland (Fig. 4), both in open country and surrounded by nature, and also the Church of Our Lady of Mount Carmel in the centre of Lisbon (Fig. 5).